sthagen/alexedwards-scs/README.md

 Note that the `http.ResponseWriter` passed on by the [`LoadAndSave()`](https://pkg.go.dev/github.com/alexedwards/scs/v2#SessionManager.LoadAndSave) middleware does not support the `http.Flusher` interface directly.
 This effectively means that flushing/streaming is only supported by SCS if you are using Go >= 1.20.

-### Compatibility
+## Compatibility

 You may have some problems using this package with Go frameworks that do not propagate the request context from standard-library compatible middleware, like [Echo](https://github.com/alexedwards/scs/issues/57) and [Fiber](https://github.com/alexedwards/scs/issues/106).
 If you are using Echo, you may wish to evaluate using the [echo-scs-session](https://github.com/canidam/echo-scs-session) package for session management.

-### Contributing
+## Contributing

 Bug fixes and documentation improvements are very welcome!
-For feature additions or behavioral changes, please open an issue to discuss the change before submitting a PR.
+This package is stable, so for any feature additions or behavioral changes please open an issue to make a proposal before submitting a PR.
 Additional store implementations will not merged to this repository (unless there is very significant demand) --- but please feel free to host the store implementation yourself and open a PR to link to it from this README.